TerenceWallace/Icebox/README.md

 # Notes
-Certain class and functions and procedures have been renamed this helps avoid confusion with the original code.
+Certain class, functions and procedures have been renamed to help avoid confusion with the original code.

 # Future